TeamDiningPhilosophers/Kia/README.md

                         of Augmented Reality.
 Choose your own play area and mash up the moles which get generated randomly on the chosen area.

-2. Multiplayer Mode : Sorry guys, only two people allowed in this mode.
-This mode enables two players to shoot each other and try to reduce each other's health.
-This game is different from the others because you get to choose your own map, build your own obstacles (using Augmented Reality).
+2. Multiplayer Mode : This mode enables two players to shoot each other and try to reduce each other's health.
+This game is                           different from the others because you get to choose your own map, build your own obstacles (using
+                      Augmented Reality).